HL7/carin-rtpbc/source/pages/profiles.md

 ---
-title: Profiles defined as part of this Guide
+title: Profiles, extensions and message definitions defined as part of this Guide
 layout: default
 active: profiles
 ---